 The time to answer a call fluctuates based on factors such as call volumes, time period (peak vs. off-peak) and staffing.
-The average time to answer a call during fiscal year 2020 - 2021 was approximately 14 seconds.
-On a monthly basis, the longest monthly average time to answer a call was 25 seconds in June 2021.
-The shortest average monthly time to answer a call was approximately 3 seconds in September2020.
-As shown by Figure 3, the monthly average time to answer a call has increased beginning with April 2021.
+The average time to answer a call during fiscal year 2020 - 2021 was approximately 29 seconds.
+On a monthly basis, the shortest average monthly time to answer a call was approximately 14 seconds in August 2021.
+The longest monthly average time to answer a call was 41 seconds in September 2021.
+The monthly average time to answer a call has been higher than previous months beginning in April 2021.
 This is due in part to staffing levels and COVID-19 related impacts.
-Even with these increases, the overall monthly average time to answer a call is 14 seconds, the same as last year which was substantially improved from the fiscal year 2018 - 2019 average of 55 seconds.
+Even with these increases, the overall monthly average time to answer a call is still improved from the fiscal year 2018 - 2019 average of 55 seconds.

-Figure 3: Average Time to Answer by Month (Fiscal Year 2020 - 2021)
+Figure 3: Average Time to Answer by Month (Fiscal Year 2021 - 2022)